ROCm/hipfort/docs/how-to/using-hipfort.rst

 If your compiler can understand the Fortran 2008 (`f2008`) code constructs, additional interfaces are compiled into the hipFORT modules and libraries.
-These interfaces take Fortran (array) variables, the number of elements instead of ``type(c_ptr)`` variables, and the number of bytes, respectively.
+These interfaces take Fortran (array) variables and the number of elements, instead of ``type(c_ptr)`` variables and the number of bytes.
 Therefore, they reduce the chance of introducing compile-time and runtime errors into your code and make it easier to read.

 These additional interfaces are guarded by the ``USE_FPOINTER_INTERFACES`` preprocessor definition, which hipFORT enables automatically once it detects Fortran 2008 support in your compiler.
+The ``hipMalloc`` and ``hipMemcpy`` array overloads are an exception: they are not guarded and are therefore available in every hipFORT build.
 By convention, application and test sources that rely on them use the ``.f08`` file extension (see the ``test/f2008`` examples), while Fortran 2003 sources use ``.f03``.